felixpatzelt/statistics-for-everyone/topics.md

 - Examples with Excel, Tableau Python

 How to perform an experiment
+- Correlation vs causation
+- The scientific method
+- Galileo, gravitational constant (philosophically and historically nice, not essential because drawing cards is already a simple first experiment)
 - Random vs systematic errors
+- Error propagation
 - Data collection and dependencies between observables
 - e.g. Trials with two Hospitals, different number of placebos in each hospital and hospital also has an effect.
-- Galileo, gravitational constant (philosophically and historically nice, not essential because drawing cards is already a simple first experiment)
-- Error propagation
 - Examples with Excel, Tableau, Python

 Difficult distributions: